T. V. Gopalakrishnan: Early years

-The violinist, T.V.
-Ramani and ghatam exponent T.V.
-Vasan, are his siblings.
-T V Gopalakrishnan, nephew of G N Balasubramaniam, who runs the popular website sangeethapriya.org, devoted to Karnatik music, is a different person.
+Gopalakrishnan is married to Radha.
+The couple have 3 children – two sons named Viswanath (Late), Ramanathan, and one daughter named Aparna Raghavan.
+Ramanathan is a leading saxophone artist who is also a disciple of Kadri Gopalnath.
+The popular violinist T.V.
+Ramani and ghatam exponent T. V. Vasan were his siblings.

 Career

 He is a musician who is equally proficient in both Carnatic and Hindustani vocals, mridangam and violin.
-Hailed as an innovator of Indian jazz, TVG has toured all over the world with the legends like George Harrison, Bob Dylan, John Handy, Ravi Shankar, Ustad Alla Rakha, etc. He has also collaborated with drummer/composer Franklin Kiermyer, Don Peake, Seigfried Kutterer and Carola Grey on many occasions.
+TVG has toured with George Harrison, Bob Dylan, John Handy, Ravi Shankar, and Ustad Alla Rakha.
+He has also collaborated with drummer/composer Franklin Kiermyer, Don Peake, Seigfried Kutterer and Carola Grey.

 Gopalakrishnan was given the Sangeet Natak Akademi Award in 1990.
 He has been awarded the Padma Bhushan by the Government of India in the year 2012.

 In 2018, he was awarded a doctorate by Bharatidasan University for his research on the topic "Layathwam in Carnatic music".
-He founded a non-profit organization called the Academy of Indian Music and Arts (AIMA) with the sole vision of creating opportunities for musicians across the strata of the society in 1984.
-AIMA is an integrated and unique Gurukula system of specialized musical education with absolute focus on producing good professional singers and instrumentalists in various traditional disciplines, as also scholars and technicians.
-The art of performance and the art of teaching in music is imbibed to students of all ages and background in the unique TVG teaching method.

 Discography

 This is an incomplete list of releases.
 The release dates are also not always indicative of the original release date of the associated record.